Rishit-dagli/Rishit-dagli.github.io/_posts/2025-03-28-nerf-gs-datasets.md

 The data required for training NeRFs and Gaussian Splats is often much smaller than what used to be required for doing 3D reconstruction.
 There are quite quite a few formats for the per-scene datasets for training these methods.
 I often had problems on training such radiance fields on multiple datasets while working on any training, thus I share a collection of 3D reconstruction scenes gathered from various sources, each accompanied by a pre-trained Gaussian Splat model.

+There are 77 scenes in this collection.
 Each scene in the dataset usually includes:

 - Multi-view image sequences with camera parameters
 - Calibration information
 - A pre-trained Gaussian Splat model optimized for the scene

+All the datasets in the collection are taken from various different sources and have different licenses.

 {% include bibtex.html %}